viamrobotics/docs/docs/services/data/_index.md

 ### Considerations

-- **Security**: The Data Management Service uses {{< glossary_tooltip term_id="grpc" text="gRPC" >}} calls to send and receive data, so your data is encrypted while in flight.
+- **Security**: The data management service uses {{< glossary_tooltip term_id="grpc" text="gRPC" >}} calls to send and receive data, so your data is encrypted while in flight.
   When data is stored in the cloud, it is encrypted at rest by the cloud storage provider.

-- **Data Integrity**: Viam's Data Management Service is designed to safeguard against data loss, data duplication and otherwise compromised data.
+- **Data Integrity**: Viam's data management service is designed to safeguard against data loss, data duplication and otherwise compromised data.

     If the internet becomes unavailable or the robot needs to restart during the sync process, the sync is interrupted.
     If the sync process is interrupted, the service will retry uploading the data at exponentially increasing intervals until the interval in between tries is at one hour at which point the service retries the sync every hour.